 We meet with an essential difference in those hybrids which remain constant in their progeny and propagate themselves as truly as the pure species.
-According to Gärtner, to this class belong the remarkably fertile hybrids Aquilegia atropurpurea canadensis, Lavatera pseudolbia thuringiaca, Geum urbano-rivale, and some Dianthus hybrids; and, according to Wichura, the hybrids of the Willow species.
+According to Gärtner, to this class belong the remarkably fertile hybrids Aquilegia atropurpurea canadensis, Lavatera pseudolbia thuringiaca, Geum urbanorivale, and some Dianthus hybrids; and, according to Wichura, the hybrids of the Willow family.
 For the history of the evolution of plants this circumstance is of special importance, since constant hybrids acquire the status of new species.
-The correctness of this is evidenced by most excellent observers, and cannot be doubted.
-Gärtner had opportunity to follow up Dianthus Armeria deltoides to the tenth generation, since it regularly propagated itself in the garden.
+The correctness of the facts is guaranteed by eminent observers, and cannot be doubted.
+Gärtner had an opportunity of following up Dianthus Armeria deltoides to the tenth generation, since it regularly propagated itself in the garden.

 With Pisum it was shown by experiment that the hybrids form egg and pollen cells of different kinds, and that herein lies the reason of the variability of their offspring.
-In other hybrids, likewise, whose offspring behave similarly we may assume a like cause; for those, on the other hand, which remain constant the assumption appears justifiable that their fertilising cells are all alike and agree with the foundation-cell [fertilised ovum] of the hybrid.
-In the opinion of renowned physiologists, for the purpose of propagation one pollen cell and one egg cell unite in Phanerogams\ into a single cell, which is capable by
+In other hybrids, likewise, whose offspring behave similarly we may assume a like cause; for those, on the other hand, which remain constant the assumption appears justifiable that their reproductive cells are all alike and agree with the foundation-cell of the hybrid.
+In the opinion of renowned physiologists, for the purpose of propagation one pollen cell and one egg cells unite in Phanerogams into a single cell, which is capable by

-\ In Pisum it is placed beyond doubt that for the formation of the new embryo a perfect union of the elements of both fertilising cells must take place.
-How could we otherwise explain that among the assimilation and formation of new cells to become an independent organism.
+^{} In Pisum it is placed beyond doubt that for the formation of the new embryo a perfect union of the elements of both reproductive cells must take place.
+How could we otherwise explain that among the offspring of the hybrids both original types reappear in equal numbers and with all their peculiarities?
+If the influence of the egg cell upon the pollen cell were only external, if it fulfilled the role of a nurse assimilation and formation of new cells to become an independent organism.
 This development follows a constant law, which is founded on the material composition and arrangement of the elements which meet in the cell in a vivifying union.
-If the reproductive cells be of the same kind and agree with the foundation cell [fertilised ovum] of the mother plant, then the development of the new individual will follow the same law which rules the mother plant.
-If it chance that an egg cell unites with a dissimilar pollen cell, we must then assume that between those elements of both cells, which determine the mutual differences, some sort of compromise is effected.
-The resulting compound cell becomes the foundation of the hybrid organism, the development of which necessarily follows a different scheme from that obtaining in each of the two original species.
-If the compromise be taken to be a complete one, in the sense, namely, that the hybrid embryo is formed from cells of like kind, in which the differences are entirely and permanently accommodated together, the further result follows that the hybrids, like any other stable plant species, remain true to themselves in their offspring.
-The reproductive cells which are formed in their seed offspring of the hybrids both original types reappear in equal numbers and with all their peculiarities?
-If the influence of the egg cell upon the pollen cell were only external, if it fulfilled the rôle of a nurse only, then the result of each artificial fertilisation could be no other than that the developed hybrid should exactly resemble the pollen parent, or at any rate do so very closely.
-This the experiments so far have in no wise confirmed.
-An evident proof of the complete union of the contents of both cells is afforded by the experience gained on all sides that it is immaterial, as regards the form of the hybrid, which of the original species is the seed parent or which the pollen parent. vessels and anthers are of one kind, and agree with the fundamental compound cell [fertilised ovum].
+If the reproductive cells be of the same kind and agree with the foundation cell of the mother plant, then the development of the new individual will follow the same law which rules the mother plant.
+If it chance that an egg cell unites with a dissimilar pollen cell, we must then assume that between those elements of both cells, which determine opposite characters some sort of compromise is effected.
+The resulting compound cell becomes the foundation of the hybrid organism the development of which necessarily follows a different scheme from that obtaining in each of the two original species.
+If the compromise be taken to be a complete one, in the sense, namely, that the hybrid embryo is formed from two similar cells, in which the differences are entirely and permanently accommodated together, the further result follows that the hybrids, like any other stable plant species, reproduce themselves truly in their offspring.
+The reproductive cells which are formed in their seed vessels and anthers are of one kind, and agree with the fundamental compound cell.